Mountain Man (Dean Brody song)

 "Mountain Man" is a song recorded by Canadian country artist Dean Brody.
 It was the fourth single off Brody's fourth studio album Crop Circles.

 Commercial performance

 "Mountain Man" reached a peak of number 13 on Billboard Canada Country chart for the week of November 15, 2014, marking a career lowest charting entry at the time.
-It also peaked at number 96 on the Canadian Hot 100 one week earlier.
-It has been certified Gold by Music Canada.
+Nonetheless, it also peaked at number 96 on the Canadian Hot 100 one week earlier, and the song has been certified Gold by Music Canada.

 Music video

 The official music video for "Mountain Man" was directed by Dan LeMoyne and premiered on September 26, 2014.